 But, at present, Good Energy is the only true green option..

 ..if every UK electricity consumer were to decide to change supplier and switch to Good Energy, the coal, gas and oil generating plants would soon be ready for phasing out and eventually would be in complete close-down from lack of customers..and that would significantly reduce UK's carbon emissions

 As with organic food, 'organic' green electricity can cost the consumer a little more - although the actual additional cost to the average UK household, consuming the annual average of 3,400 kilowatt hours (kWh) of electricity, has been only some £50 annually....£1 a week..

-However, as of the 2011 price increases by the Black Six (because they have to pass on the cost of the increases in world gas prices) green, organic, homegrown electricity is now cheaper than the "energy supermarket" prices of the Black Six electricity suppplied from the central generating stations..and imported from outside UK.
+However, as of the recent price increases by the Black Six (because they have to pass on the cost of the increases in world gas prices) green, organic, homegrown electricity is now cheaper than the "energy supermarket" prices of the Black Six electricity suppplied from the central generating stations..and imported from outside UK.

 What are 'green' supply tariffs and 'green' funds ?

-The Black Six offer the consumer a choice of "Green Tariffs", but not green electricity..
+The Black Six offer the consumer a choice of "Green Tariffs", but these do not supply truly green electricity..

 The government-backed Energy Savings Trust begins its explanation of 'green' tariffs and funds with the following message:

 Please note: there is no independent accreditation of any green tariffs and as a result the Energy Saving Trust cannot recommend any supplier.
 You may find the Consumer focus website useful as it offers a guide to the green tariffs available